-

 - EEOC v.
 Hobby Lobby: Defended nationwide retailer against EEOC lawsuit alleging violations of the Americans with Disabilities Act.
 Obtained a favorable resolution.

 - EEOC (Milwaukee Office) v.
-Target Corporation (USDC for the Eastern District of Wisconsin): Defended Target against a 64 person class claim by the Milwaukee Office of the EEOC alleging racial discrimination in hiring and promotion.
+Target Corporation: Defended Target against a 64 person class claim by the Milwaukee Office of the EEOC alleging racial discrimination in hiring and promotion.
 Obtained summary judgment on the EEOC’s individual and class claims from the District Court.
 The Seventh Circuit reversed a portion of the grant of summary judgment pertaining to four individual claims, which were then resolved.

 - Tiffany Johnson et al. v.
-The Gap (USDC for the District of Minnesota): Defended the Gap against a multi-plaintiff sexual harassment claim.
+The Gap: Defended the Gap against a multi-plaintiff sexual harassment claim.
 The matter settled upon confidential terms during discovery.

 - National Football League Player’s Assn v.
 NFL; Williams and Williams v.
 NFL: Defended the NFL and various individuals against a variety of claims arising out of administration of the NFL’s drug testing program and suspension of NFL players in Louisiana and Minnesota.
 Prevailed at summary judgment on NFLPA case and at trial in Williams and Williams case.